slorek/conscript/README.md

 A list of options are below:

-- `:associations` an array of association names to duplicate.
-The will be copied to the draft and overwrite the original instance's when published.
+- `:associations` an array of `has_many` association names to duplicate.
+These will be copied to the draft and overwrite the original instance's when published.
 Deep cloning is possible thanks to the [`deep_cloneable`](https://github.com/moiristo/deep_cloneable) gem.
 Refer to the `deep_cloneable` documentation to get an idea of how far you can go with this.
+Please note: `belongs_to` associations aren't supported as these should be drafted separately.
 - `:ignore_attributes` an array of attribute names which should _not_ be duplicated.
 Timestamps and STI `type` columns are excluded by default.
+Don't include association names here.

 ### Using with CarrierWave